conda/conda/docs/source/intro.rst

 .. index::
     pair: terminology; known

 Since Anaconda environments are simply directories, they may be created anywhere.
-However, Anaconda has a notion of **locations** which are also simply directories that are known to conda, and contain environments within.
+However, Anaconda has a notion of **locations** which are also simply directories that are known to ``conda``, and contain environments within.
 Anaconda environments created in such locations are said to be **known**, and can be displayed for easy reference.
 Anaconda has a default system location, but additional locations may be specified (see `Directory Structure`_ and Configuration_, respectively, for more details).

 --------------------------
 Package Naming Conventions
 --------------------------

 Names and versions of software packages do not follow any prescribed rules.
-In order to facilitate communication and documentation, Anaconda employs the following naming conventions with respect to packages:
+However, in order to facilitate communication and documentation, Anaconda employs the following naming conventions with respect to packages:

 .. _package_name:
 .. index::